-Whether to use fresh or dried herbs can be personal choice.
+Whether to use fresh or dried herbs is a personal choice and a matter of convenience.
 For the most part, I prefer working with dried herbs.
 I don’t need to worry about spoilage and my extracts and oils are more consistent and stronger.
-It’s an easy way to protect my investment of time and other ingredients, and the reliability and longer shelf life are a plus!
+It’s an easy way to protect my investment of time and other ingredients.
+The reliability and longer shelf life are a plus!

 All the best,